poiw-org/auth0-cas-server/README.md

 ## Flow

-1. An application (aka CAS service) determines that the user needs to authenticate (eg. it detects there is no local session), so it redirects the browser to the CAS [Login endpoint](https://apereo.github.io/cas/4.2.x/protocol/CAS-Protocol-Specification.html#login-as-credential-requestor), passing the `service` parameter, which identifies the application:
+1. An application (aka CAS service) determines that the user needs to authenticate (e.g., it detects there is no local session), so it redirects the browser to the CAS [Login endpoint](https://apereo.github.io/cas/4.2.x/protocol/CAS-Protocol-Specification.html#login-as-credential-requestor), passing the `service` parameter, which identifies the application:

   ```
   Application redirect ->
   https://AUTH0_CAS_SERVER/login?service=SERVICE
   ```

 2. The CAS Server verifies that the `SERVICE` identifier points to a [registered CAS service](#cas-service-clients).
-If so, it performs an OpenID Connect authorization code flow with Auth0, redireting to the `/authorize` endpoint:
+If so, it performs an OpenID Connect authorization code flow with Auth0, redirecting to the `/authorize` endpoint:

   ```
   CAS Server redirect ->